WencesJacobLorenzo/CECS-456-Project---Wences-Jacob-Lorenzo---Section-01/README.md

   - evaluate.py - Loads the trained model and generates evaluation outputs like confusion matrix and example predictions
   - utils.py - Helper functions that save training curves

 - **data/** - Contains dataset used for training and validation. **Note:** The repo includes placeholder files only.
 You must download and insert the real dataset before training.
-Setup instructions are shown later in README
+Setup instructions are shown later in README under **Dataset Preparation**

 - **models/** - Stores trained model weights.
 This folder is created automatically after training if it does not exist.
    - best_model.pth - THe highest-acuracy model checkpoint saved during training.